Update by user 1 day ago

 I spoke with a woman name Susan Schmidt, a VP, who referred the matter back to the same incompetent person at Direct Express.
 I had to collect the money from the vendor; Direct Express did not lift a finger to help, postponing my "case" for 2 weeks (also a violation).
 If I cannot get the attention of the fed agency to do their job, I am ready to recruit other disaffected customers and go after them for damages.
 They are doing this to older retirees whose cards have been compromised.

 I am a retired private investigator, and I do not quit easily.
 I can be reached at my publishing company, Erik Publishing.
 Contact me, I am easy to find.

 Anyone who had had monies held hostage by Direct Express as a result of fraud on your card, join me.
 I am moving forward and will help any and all.

-Review about: Direct Express Customer Care.
+Product or Service Mentioned: Direct Express Customer Care.

 Reason of review: abuse of customer, violation of law.

 Preferred solution: change the secretive structure of Direct Express, and stop abusing retirees.
 A public lawsuit will be nice..

 I didn't like: Lack of transparency, Abuse of customers by fraud department, Violation of fdic consumer protection law 6500.